temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 > [!Note]
 > <span style="color:RED">**IMPORTANT!**</span>
 >
-> <span style="color:RED">As a good practice and in terms of reducing your costs, it is recommended that you don't keep an environment **unused** for more than 3 days (for internal clients), respectively for more than 7 days (for external clients).
-Otherwise, the environment will be deleted by the Extend team (with a previous mail notification).
+> <span style="color:RED">As a good practice and in terms of reducing your costs, it is recommended that you don't keep an environment **unused**.
+Even if it's not used, it will still generate costs.
+The environment will be deleted by the Extend team (with a previous mail notification) when it is unused for more than 3 days (for internal clients), respectively for more than 7 days (for external clients).
 >
-> Also to reduce costs, the environment can be put on **Stop**.</span>
+> Also to reduce costs, the environment can be put on **Stop** and started only when required.
+The environments that are stopped will not be deleted.</span>